MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-five.md

-## Step 5: Add additional user accounts (optional)<a name="user-accounts"></a>
+# Step 5: Add additional user accounts (optional)<a name="user-accounts"></a>

+>[!NOTE]
+>Before completing the procedure in this step, make sure to see [Step Four: Set up Guides Analytics reports](setup-step-four.md)

-If you want to add additional users, you need to assign the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] license to them and configure the roles they will have access to in the Dynamics 365 admin center.
+If you want to add additional users to [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)], you need to assign the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] license to them and configure the roles they will have access to in the Dynamics 365 admin center.

-### Add a user account
+## Add a user account

 1. Go to the [Microsoft 365 admin center](https://admin.microsoft.com/AdminPortal/Home).